 - 8 working participants ($225): You will need continual access to a chicken.
 There will be homework!
 As soon as you register, you will receive detailed information on how to select and prepare your chicken partner for the course.
 During the course, instructions will be given for making simple props from things you have around the house.
 You will have the opportunity to work with Terry one-on-one during class sessions.

-- 12 auditing participants ($170): You will be involved in class Q&A and people-only exercises.
+- 12 auditing participants ($170): You will be involved in class Q&A and people-only exercises that focus on improving your mechanical skills.

 Other Important Class Details: